tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Designing-a-Scalable-Partitioning-Strategy-for-Azure-Table-Storage.md

 - **Timestamp**: The **Timestamp** property provides traceability for an entity.
 A timestamp is a date/time value that tells you the last time the entity was modified.
 A timestamp is sometimes referred to as the entity's *version*.
 Modifications to timestamps are ignored because the table service maintains the value for this property during all insert and update operations.

 ##  <a name="yyy"></a> Table primary key
 The primary key for an Azure entity consists of the combined **PartitionKey** and **RowKey** properties.
 The two properties form a single clustered index within the table.
-The **PartitionKey** and **RowKey** properties can store up to 1 KB of string values.
+The **PartitionKey** and **RowKey** properties can store up to 1 KiB of string values.
 Empty strings also are permitted; however, null values are not permitted.

 The clustered index sorts by the **PartitionKey** in ascending order and then by **RowKey** in ascending order.
 The sort order is observed in all query responses.
 Lexical comparisons are used during the sorting operation.
 A string value of "111" appears before a string value of "2".
 In some cases, you might want the sort order to be numeric.
 To sort in a numeric and ascending order, you must use fixed-length, zero-padded strings.
 In the preceding example, "002" appears before "111".